 This seems highly unlikely.
 First, the U.S. has more than 7,000 smaller, systemically riskless banks that are more than able to support the needs of small business and consumers without presenting an economic threat to society.
 Second, the largest U.S. corporations get most of their funding from capital markets, not from big banks.

 Finally, European and Asian governments remain committed to backstopping losses at their own too-big-to-fail banks.
-So if U.S. companies are looking for low-margin, taxpayer-subsidized lending, they can still get it.

 If foreign governments want to support the underpricing of risk and the uneconomic lending that has repeatedly harmed their taxpayers, why not allow our corporations and consumers to benefit?
 Let other countries’ taxpayers bear the costs.
 The U.S. should lead the world in productivity and not be relegated to competing in a race to zero.